simonw/datasette/docs/sql_queries.rst

 The easiest way to execute custom SQL against Datasette is through the web UI.
 The database index page includes a SQL editor that lets you run any SELECT query you like.
-You can also construct queries using the filter interface on the tables page, then click "View and edit SQL" to open that query in the cgustom SQL editor.
+You can also construct queries using the filter interface on the tables page, then click "View and edit SQL" to open that query in the custom SQL editor.

+Note that this interface is only available if the :ref:`config_allow_sql` option has not been disabled.

 Any Datasette SQL query is reflected in the URL of the page, allowing you to bookmark them, share them with others and navigate through previous queries